zamboni-lab/SLAW/README.md

 ## Quick start

 In principle, SLAW is executed by running the Docker container in terminal window (Linux) or in Powershell (Windows, don't use Powershell ISE).
-The minimum requirements are an input folder with centroided mzML files, and an output folder.
+The minimum requirements are an input folder with **centroided** mzML files, and an output folder.
 Both are mounted with the -v option to either /input and /output:
 ```
 docker run --rm -v MZML_FOLDER:/input -v PATH_OUTPUT:/output adelabriere/slaw:latest
 ```
 _Note: we recommend using a local folder as output.
-Network mounts can create some problems._
+Network mounts can create problems._

 _Note: centroided mzML can be obtained with ProteoWizard.
-Discard profile data and always prioritize the centroid data provided by vendor's software over recalculating centroids with pwiz._
+Discard profile data and always prioritize the centroid data provided by vendor's software over recalculating centroids with pwiz.
+(Filter peakPicking vendor msLevel=1-2)_

 _Note: more CPU cores will accelerate computation.
 If you are running parallel containers, the number can be set with -e NCORES=xy